odow/StochOptFormat/README.md

 - Q: JSON seems too verbose.

   A: JSON files compress well.
-For example, for models in the MIPLIB 2017 benchmark set, compressed MathOptFormat files are only 37% larger than their compressed MPS equivalents.
+For example, for problems in the MIPLIB 2017 benchmark set, compressed MathOptFormat files are only 37% larger than their compressed MPS equivalents.

-- Q: Why isn't `parameters` a list of strings?

-  A: So we have the option to add additional fields (e.g., a default) in the future in a backwards compatible way.

 - Q: I want the uncertainty to be an objective/constraint coefficient.